VitaCapitulum/Awesome-Cross-View-Style-Alignment/content/README.md

 # Overview
-This page outlines the research procedure and the required [template]([https://www.overleaf.com/2777621724xcrtxfftdmty#9fd14f](https://ko.overleaf.com/5911322733rbvbvbcxsnwb#5cca8a))
+This page outlines the research procedure and the required [TGRS template](https://ko.overleaf.com/5911322733rbvbvbcxsnwb#5cca8a)
 The relevant research papers are available on [this](../README.md) page

 ## Key challenge